"Today I'm going to tell you a lot about classes in Java."

 "Basically, a class is created like this:

-1. The programmer decides what other objects she needs.
+1. The programmer decides what other objects they need.

 2. The programmer divides these objects into different types, depending on what they are to do.